Music therapy uses music and sound to help express emotions and improve emotional and physical well being.

 Finding a music therapist

-There are currently more than 600 music therapists in the UK.
+There are around 800 music therapists in the UK.
 They are all trained musicians who have also studied music therapy at postgraduate level.

 The title of music therapist is protected by UK law.
 In the UK, music therapists with a professional qualification must register with the Health and Care Professions Council (HCPC).